-It is hard to imagine a nine or 10-year-old child assuming responsibility for a household that may include siblings, or an ailing parent or grandparent.
+It is hard to imagine a pre-teen child assuming responsibility for a household that may include siblings, or an ailing parent or grandparent.
 Child-headed households are defined as households where minor children (under the age of 18) are leading the household.
-Swaziland is one country where, increasingly, children are stepping into the roles of parent and provider.
+Eswatini is one country where, increasingly, children are stepping into the roles of parent and provider.

 Traditional family safety nets cannot cope with the extent of need created by the HIV/AIDS epidemic.